-The Women Musicians in Nashville Oral History project was completed between the summer of 2020 and fall of 2021.
+The first part of The Women Musicians in Nashville Oral History project was completed between the summer of 2020 and fall of 2021.
 The collection currently consists of two-hour interviews with 15 Nashville women who are musicians, with more to come.
-You can access the collection at The Center for Popular Music in May of 2021.

 While in graduate school, I learned to use Geographic Information Systems in my historical research.
 For my masters thesis, I used ArcGIS software to geolocate African American Entertainment venues in Rutherford County, Tennessee.
 Using historic maps as overlays, I was able to understand the spatial relationships between the location of venues and historic changes in the community resulting from urban development and road building projects during the 20th century.

 While working under the direction of the CPM's lead and assistant archivists, I developed professional archival skills by working with a wide-variety of materials and manuscripts.
 I participated in the digitization, preservation, arrangement and description of The Beverly Ross and YEAH Collections.